SocietyForArtisticResearch/rc-pandoc-help/04-B-text-editor.md

 Advantages:

-- You can change the look of an exposition globaly very easily after writing it
+- You can change the look of an exposition globally very easily after writing it
 - Portable: you can copy and paste the source from and to external editors
 - Many programs support converting something into Markdown
 - Closer to HTML: you may use HTML directly to do some custom markup or styling